sncosmo/SNData/docs/source/getting_started/slow_start.rst

 Slow Start
 ==========

-The following is provided's a simple demonstration of the various functionality available in **SNData**.
-For more information, or for usage instructions on a specific module, please see that module's documentation page.
+The following is provided as an in depth demonstration of the various functionality available in **SNData**.
+For more information on a specific module, please see that module's page in the API documentation.

 Importing a Survey
 ------------------

-To access data from a specific survey, simply import it from the parent package.
+To access data from a specific survey, import it from the parent package.
 A summary of each data release, including any deviations from the standard UI, can be accessed by calling the builtin ``help`` function.
 For demonstration purposes we will be using the third data release from the Carnegie Supernova Survey.

 .. code-block:: python
    :linenos: